DigitalArsenal/starlink_downloader/README.md

-# Ephemeris Processing Tool
+# Starlink Ephemeris -> SpaceDataStandards.org OEM Conversion Tool

-This project provides a tool to process ephemeris files from the Starlink public repository and convert them to OEMT (Orbital Ephemeris Message Type) files using the Space Data Standards library.
+This project provides a tool to process ephemeris files from the Starlink public repository and convert them to OEMT (Orbital Ephemeris Message Type) files using the [Space Data Standards](https://www.npmjs.com/package/spacedatastandards.org) library.

 ## Table of Contents